-for that cover-up then, the man that history knows as Hitler may have been known to us as Adolf Frankenberger,
+for that cover-up then, the man that history knows as Hitler may have been known to us as –

 unless of course his family name may have been an embarrassment to him and to them.

-neo-Nazis and political-Zionists (as opposed to medieval/religious) share a common anxiety over the idea that Adolf Hitler may have been in any way Jewish.
+Neo-Nazis and political-Zionists (as opposed to medieval/religious zionism) share a common anxiety over the idea that Adolf Hitler may have been in any way 'Jewish'.
 The answer to this anxiety depends on whether Jewish identity is defined as –

 It is reported that according to 'Jewish law' (halacha, not Bible), all those born of a Jewish mother are Jewish, regardless of personal beliefs or level of observance of 'Jewish law'.
 This is certainly not true of Hitler's ethnic/genetic identity.
 And, to quote Eli Yishai, leader of Israel's Shas political party –

 "A convert, if he converts through the Orthodox, he has the Jewish gene.

 If he doesn't convert through the Orthodox, he doesn't have the Jewish gene.
 As simple as that."